 The Lending Process

 Once you’ve made formal application and locked a rate, the lender will process the loan.
-During this process you must do three things:
+To avoid delays or even the possibility that your loan application will be denied, make sure to:

 Follow all the terms of your purchase and sale contract.

-Missed dates can lead to lost deposit, so make sure you fully understand what steps you must take by what dates in order to meet the terms you’ve agreed to with the seller.
-Your agent should help with this – many of them provide a calendar of crucial dates for applications, inspections, responses and waivers.
+Make sure you fully understand what actions you’re required to take by what dates in order to meet the terms of your contract.
+Your agent can help with this – many of them provide a calendar of crucial dates for applications, inspections, responses and waivers.

 Provide all loan materials requested in a timely way.